limitlessloop/vets.gov-status/scripts/migration_status/MBMS.md

 Initial cloud suitability 6 questions completed   | No     | Early migration; not yet deployed ITOPs to review if "obsolete" system based on usage     | Complete | 1,200 NCA users; internal facing system ECSO Migration wave planning started              | Complete    | Unsure of wave; NCA building currently in VAEC; assume Wave 1 to confirm w/ Sue K.
-Baseline costs (pre-cloud) documented             |Complete  | completed detailed AoA for CSP; cost is not the primary driver; BOS is non-compliant w/ security and 508
+Baseline costs (pre-cloud) documented             |Complete  | completed detailed AoA for CSP; cost is not the primary driver; BOSS is non-compliant w/ security and 508
-Validated ACTIVE users / traffic analytics for past 12 months   | Complete    | Internal NCA users 1,200 ROM and funding information provided (e.g., UFR, research vs. OIT 100% complete pre-intake checklist                |No    | ECSO CAS team developing COMPLETED ALL (PRE Intake) Tasks                  | Complete  |  New system (using Salesforce); part of BOSS replacement of  12 BOS modules; this piece will enable NCA users to create new cases; will schedule burials at requested cemetaries; record to BOS database migration comes later.
+Validated ACTIVE users / traffic analytics for past 12 months   | Complete    | Internal NCA users 1,200 ROM and funding information provided (e.g., UFR, research vs. OIT 100% complete pre-intake checklist                |No    | ECSO CAS team developing COMPLETED ALL (PRE Intake) Tasks                  | Complete  |  New system (using Salesforce); part of BOSS replacement of  12 BOSS modules; this piece will enable NCA users to create new cases; will schedule burials at requested cemetaries; record to BOS database migration comes later.

 ### OIT Unified Intake (VIPR)
 Task                                                          | Status   | Comments (only if yellow or red)